toilet leak

 Can a Leaking Toilet Increase Your Water Bill

 Have you ever noticed a sudden increase in your water bill and wondered what could be causing it?
-The culprit might actually be hiding in your bathroom.
-A leaking toilet can lead to significant water wastage and can have a direct impact on your water bill.
+The culprit might actually be hiding in your bathroom—water leaks, especially from a leaking toilet, can lead to significant water wastage and have a direct impact on your water bill.

 Water bills can be a significant expense for homeowners, and it’s important to be mindful of any potential sources of water waste.
 A leaking toilet is one such source that is often overlooked.
 According to water AUTOMATION, a leaking toilet can waste up to 200 gallons of water per day.
 This not only has a negative impact on the environment but can also significantly increase your water bill.